 8th City Food Symposium:

 'Connecting people with food policy’, the 2018 City Food Policy Symposium explored how gathering evidence of lived experiences of food challenges - how citizens and communities experience, explain and respond to them - can inform more effective, equitable and empowering policy solutions.
-The event report will be available towards the end of May.
+The event report will be available shortly.

 Our blog, ‘Dispatches’ shares what we learn from listening to the world of food policy.